tmohayai/ParamSim/README.md

   * pdgmother: pdg code of the particle that created the particle under consideration

   * mctrkid: number created in G4 to track the particles (relations mother <-> daughters).
-The original neutrino particle has a track id of -1 and then it is incremented by G4.
+The original neutrino has a track id of -1 and then it is incremented by G4.

   * motherid: id number associated with the mother mc particle -> returns the trackid of the mother of this particle